-All decisions regarding the allocation of Shares under the Offers will be made by the Company in consultation with the Lead Manager.
+All decisions regarding the allocation of Shares under the Offers will be made by the Company in consultation with the lead manager, Indian Ocean Corporate Pty Ltd.

 The Company reserves the right, in its absolute discretion, to allot the Shares applied for under any Application under the Offer in full or in the event of an over subscription, to scale back any Application, to allot any lesser number or to decline any Application.
 The Company may in its absolute discretion give preference to certain investors in accepting Applications under the Offer.